slavingia/askmybook/README.md

 - `python pdf_to_pages_content.py` to turn local PDF into structured page content
 - `python content_to_embeddings.py` to turn structured page content into embeddings
 - `python ask_questions.py` to ask GPT-3 questions using embeddings

+Upload these files to S3 and update the URLs.